cierra-dabney/WheredTheyGo_Case_Study/README.md

 ---

 Throughout this project, I had to take a step back from being technically focused and really place myself in the users shoes.
 Even when I explored Instagram’s analytics, I originally didn’t see anything that needed to be changed.
-“It works fine,” was my first thought.
+“It looks fine,” was my first thought.

 However, when I began myself how the experience could be improved for users, I came to the understanding that having data is only valuable if it helps people make better decisions.
-Without actionable insights, data is simply information being collected.
+Without actionable insights, data is simply information being collected and at times rendered useless.

-Although I don’t see myself entering the content creator space on Instagram, my informal user research demonstrated that Where’dTheyGo addresses a real need.
+Although I don’t see myself entering the content creator space on Instagram, my informal user research demonstrated that "Where’dTheyGo?" addresses a real need.
 Ultimately, this project reinforced the importance of solving underlying user problems rather focusing solely on features.
 Users care more about understanding their engagement trends to support growth intentionally.

+Check it out here at: https://follower-compass.lovable.app